lodan-elmugamer/DONA/README.md

 ## Important dependency note

-The package wrapper itself is lightweight, but the analysis scripts require the relevant scientific packages and CellPhoneDB Python environment.
+The analysis scripts require the relevant packages and CellPhoneDB Python environment.
 These must be installed separately because some are distributed through Bioconductor, GitHub or Python rather than CRAN.

-## Anonymous grading

-Before public release, replace `B288659` and `redacted@example.invalid` in `DESCRIPTION`, `LICENSE` and `CITATION.cff` with the official author details.